-MS B.5 Internal Audit
+MS B.5 INTERNAL AUDIT

-Internal audit is performed by the Group Internal Audit function which is described in section B.5 of the Group Financial Condition Report.
+Internal audit is performed by the Group Internal Audit function which is described in section B.5 of this report.

-MS B.6 Actuarial Function
+MS B.6 ACTUARIAL FUNCTION

 MSAC's Chief Actuary is responsible for the Actuarial Function.
 The keys roles and responsibilities of the Actuarial Function are described in section B.6 of this report.
-The EBS Technical Provisions are independently reviewed by the Approved Actuary (Rich de Haan from PwC).
+The EBS Technical Provisions are independently reviewed by the Approved Actuary (Quintin Li from PWC).

-MS B.7 Outsourcing
+MS B.7 OUTSOURCING

 MSAC's outsourcing policy is consistent with Monument Re's and this is described in section B.7 of this report.
-MSAC's key outsourcing arrangement is with Monument Re Services (UK) Ltd. who provide actuarial, accounting, treaty administration and claims services.
+MSAC's key outsourcing arrangement is with Monument Re Services (UK) Limited who provide actuarial, accounting, treaty administration and claims services.

-MS B.8 Other Material Information
+MS B.8 OTHER MATERIAL INFORMATION